adilKhanSage/BBCNotificationProject/README.md

 you need to have NodeJs on your mechine.

-### Installing
+### Installation Instructions

-A step by step task with examples that tell you how to get this project Up and running

-Download Zip file from github and Un-Zip Code
+Download this repository as Zip file from github and Un-Zip Code.
 CD into the folder containing the code
 ```
 cd BBCNotificationProject